Louie-Lin/PHBS_BlockChain_2018/README.md

 ## 5. Empirical analysis and Results
 This paper adopts the open data of **blockchain.info**, the largest online wallet and data statistics website of Bitcoin in the world.
 The time interval is 2013.05.01-2018.09.01, and the data is daily data.

 As regard to the diffusion rate, the daily increase in the number of users of **my wallet**, the world's largest online Bitcoin wallet, is used as the proxy variable.
 As regard to **exc**, this paper uses the first-order difference of Bitcoin dollar price as the proxy variable, reflecting the earnings of holding money.
 As regard to **tra**, this paper uses the daily trading scale of Bitcoin as the proxy variable.
 The larger the scale, the lower the transaction cost, that is, the higher the transaction return.
-As for **psy**, this paper uses the proportion of miners'income in total trading volume as the proxy variable, because mining is the most unique monetary experience of Bitcoin users, with a high degree of participation and psychological satisfaction, which can be used to describe the psychological utility of Bitcoin users.
+As for **psy**, this paper uses the proportion of miners' income in total trading volume as the proxy variable, because mining is the most unique monetary experience of Bitcoin users, with a high degree of participation and psychological satisfaction, which can be used to describe the psychological utility of Bitcoin users.

 According to the hypothesis, the equation is constructed as follows:

 ![image](https://github.com/Louie-Lin/PHBS_BlockChain_2018/blob/master/formula_2.png?raw=true)

+Where the **psy** is the proportion of miners' income in total trading volume, named **cost_per_transaction_percent**; The **exc** is first-order difference of Bitcoin dollar price, named **diff_usdprice**; The **tra** is the daily trading scale of Bitcoin, named **n_transactions**;

 Then the following is the regression result, and we can see that all of them are significant.